Scalable analysis of stop-and-go waves: Representation, measurements and insights: Introduction

 This paper is organized as follows.
 Section \ref{sec:lit} presents a literature review on the stop-and-go wave analysis characteristics and its identification techniques.
 Section \ref{sec:method} outlines the method for modeling stop-and-go waves as a graph, including the use of connected components to represent these complex phenomena.
 Section \ref{sec:experiment} presents the data utilized in this study, along with the parameters and hyperparameters employed.
-Section \ref{sec:result} showcases the identified results, while Section \ref{sec:dis} discusses the insights gained from the analysis.
+Section \ref{sec:result} showcases the identified results.
+Section \ref{sec:dis} discusses the statistics of traffic wave measurements and explore the insights that graph topological analysis offers to traffic modeling.
 Section \ref{sec:conclusion} summarize the findings and future work.